How Big is a Golf Cart Garage? (Save a Few Bucks)

 Typically, a garage size of 10×20 feet will give you space to move around comfortably.
 But there are some that are as small as 7×15 feet that can store your cart.

-There is more to consider than even I expected while doing research, but I’ve laid it out here for your convenience, to save you some time and hopefully some money as well.
-So let’s dive in.
+There is more to consider than I expected while doing research, but I’ve laid it out here for your convenience to save you some time and hopefully some money as well.

 What is the standard size of a golf cart garage?